 My past life was spent as a graphic designer in Melbourne and Perth before I decided to focus on less commercially minded artistic pursuits.

-In 2012, I moved Abu Dhabi with my partner in crime where I teach of art, illustration and graphic design part-time at Zayed University.
+In 2012, I moved Abu Dhabi with my partner where I teach local Emirati women graphic design and continue with my personal art projects.

 Though my students are very dear to me, my first love is the creation of ‘art’ in its many forms.
 I have exhibited in Melbourne, Abu Dhabi, Dubai and Zagreb and will have a collaborative animation project included in ISEA 2014 (International Symposium or Electronic Art).